Education Equity

 Holding the BIE Accountable to Provide Equal Educational Opportunity to Native American Children

-In January of 2017, Public Counsel, The Native American Disability Law Center, Stanford Youth and Education Law Project, Munger Tolles & Olson LLP, and Sacks Tierney P.A. filed a federal civil rights lawsuit against the Bureau of Indian Education on behalf of Havasupai students and organizational plaintiff Native American Disability Law Center for failing to provide educational opportunities.
-The lawsuit seeks compensatory education and injunctive relief, including the provision of a general-education curricula taught by fully certified teachers with access to appropriate instructional materials; special education and related services taught by appropriately trained teachers; as well as necessary wellness and mental health resources for Havasupai students.
+In January of 2017, Public Counsel, the Native American Disability Law Center, Stanford Youth and Education Law Project, Munger Tolles & Olson LLP, and Sacks Tierney P.A. filed a federal civil rights lawsuit against the BIE on behalf of Havasupai students and organizational Plaintiff Native American Disability Law Center for failing to provide required educational opportunities.
+The lawsuit seeks compensatory education and injunctive relief, including providing comprehensive educational curriculum; a system for the delivery of special education services to students with disabilities; and appropriate wellness and mental health resources for all students.

 Court

-U.S. District Court for the State of Arizona
+U.S. District Court for the District of Arizona

 Status